cbbuaa/FEMU-DIC/README.md

   <p align="middle">
     <img src="Figure/DIC results explanation.jpg" height="250" />
   </p>
-<p style="text-align:center;">Figure 2.
-DIC results explanation.</p>
+  <p align="center"> Figure 2.
+DIC results explanation. </p>

 ***
 ## FEMU software
 1. The FEA solver used herein is COMSOL Multiphysics.
 The FEA project should be built in COMSOL.
    ![DIC](Figure/Comsol.jpg)
-<p style="text-align:center;">Figure 3.
-COMSOL interface.</p>
+   <p align="center"> Figure 3.
+COMSOL interface. </p>

-1. First prepare the DIC results.
+2. First prepare the DIC results.
 The file could either from our open-source software.
 As mentioned before.
 The data files from VIC-2D (commercial software from Correlated solution) and MatchID-2D are also acceptable as the input.
 All data should be in global coordinate system instead of material coordinate system.
    - **VIC-2D file**: should be saved as ``.mat`` file.
 Please don't exclude any data when exporting the data;
    - **MatchID-2D file**: should be saved as ``.csv`` file.
 The data should be saved in column.
 The data from 1-7 column should be X, Y, U, V, exx, eyy, exy;
-2. The DIC data file from commercial software should be convert to an acceptable format.
+3. The DIC data file from commercial software should be convert to an acceptable format.
 Please run script ``Data_Converter_MAIN.m``
   - ``software``: select either ``'VIC'`` or ``'MatchID'``
   - ``folderName``: The folder where you save your DIC data.
   - ``scale``: The data should be saved in unit of ``pixel``.
 Therefore, you need to specify the scale information.
   - ``dataformat``: Here we use ``mat`` for VIC-2D and ``csv`` for MatchID.
   - The reformated data will be saved in a subfolder ``folerName/formatVICData``.
 All file will be saved as the same file name but in the subfolder.
 Besides that, some key parameter in DIC are saved in ``Params.mat`` in the same subfolder.
-3. The mesh in COMSOL should be exported with format of ``.nas``.
+4. The mesh in COMSOL should be exported with format of ``.nas``.
 Save it at a certain folder and remember the file path.
 Please rename the mesh as ``Mesh.nas``.
-4. A key issue is the communication between COMSOL and MATLAB.
+5. A key issue is the communication between COMSOL and MATLAB.
 To do that, we need to:
   - Prepare the COMSOL project.
   - Right click ``Export`` in COMSOL and export ``Data``.
 Choose ``solid.elogxx``, ``solid.elogxy``, and ``solid.elogyy`` in the folder.
 Select one more folder and export ``u``, ``v``.
   <p align="middle">
     <img src="Figure/ExportDataComsol.jpg" height="300" />
   </p>
-<p style="text-align:center;">Figure 4.
-Data exporting in COMSOL.</p>
+<p align="center"> Figure 4.
+Data exporting in COMSOL. </p>

    - Save the COMSOL project as a MATLAB script ``.m``.
    - Please check ``Orthotropic_model_demo.m`` carefully.
 You need to make some modification on this file.
 Please see all parameters passed through ``Params_FEMU``.
 You can learn how to implement this by comparing two scripts ``Orthotropic_model_demo.m`` and ``Orthotropic_model_demo_original.m``. ``Orthotropic_model_demo_original.m`` is the script directed exported from COMSOL. ``Orthotropic_model_demo.m`` is the script that will be called by MATLAB in iteration, and it is modified from ``Orthotropic_model_demo_original.m``